-I will begin the analysis of the paradoxes of truth with a basic observation that the previous sentences are meaningful, because we understand well what they say, even more, we used that in the unsuccessful determination of their truth values.
-However, they witness the failure of the classical procedure for the truth value determination in some "extreme" situations.
-According to the classical procedure, the examination of the truth value of a sentence is reduced to the examination of the truth values of the sentences from which it is constructed according to the classical truth value conditions for this type of construction.
-Thus, for example, the examination of the truth value of a sentence of the form $\varphi$ or $\psi$ is reduced to the examination of the truth values of the sentences $\varphi$ and $\psi$ .
-The reduction is performed according to the truth value conditions for the logical connective or: $\varphi$ or $\psi$ is true when at least one of the sentences $\varphi$ and $\psi$ is true, and false when both $\varphi$ and $\psi$ are false sentences.
-Likewise, a sentence of the form $\forall x P(x)$ is true when the sentences $P(\overline{a})$ are true for every object a from the domain of the language, and it is false when P(x) is false for at least one $P(\overline{a})$ .
-Thus, the examination of the truth value of a sentence comes down to the examination of the truth value of the sentences from which it is constructed, (if these sentences contain free variables, then we must look at all valuations of these variables).
-Examining the truth values of these sentences is in the same way reduced to examining the truth values of the sentences from which they are constructed, etc. We can visualize this procedure on the graph in which the nodes are sentences of the language, where each sentence points with an arrow to the sentences to which, according to the classical truth value conditions of the construction of that sentence, the examination of its truth value is reduced.
+the failure of the classical procedure for the truth value determination in some "extreme" situations.
+According to the classical procedure, the examination of the truth value of a sentence is reduced to the examination of the truth values of the sentences from which it is constructed according to the classical truth value conditions for that type of construction.
+Thus, for example, the examination of the truth value of a sentence of the form φ or ψ is reduced to the examination of the truth values of the sentences φ and ψ .
+The reduction is performed according to the truth value conditions for the logical connective or: φ or ψ is true when at least one of the sentences φ and ψ is true, and false when both φ and ψ are false sentences.
+Likewise, a sentence of the form $\forall x P(x)$ (where \forall is the standard symbol for for all) is a true when the sentences $P(\overline{a})$ are true for every object a from the domain of the language, and it is false when $P(\overline{a})$ is false for at least one object a.
+Thus, the examination of the truth value of a sentence comes down to the examination of the truth value of the sentences from which it is constructed (if these sentences contain free variables, then we must look at all valuations of these variables).
+Examining the truth values of these sentences is in the same way reduced to examining the truth values of the sentences from which they are constructed, etc.

+We can visualise this procedure on the graph whose nodes are sentences of the language, where each sentence points with an arrow to the sentences to which, according to the classical truth value conditions, the examination of its truth value is reduced.
 Each type of sentence construction gives the corresponding type of elementary block of such a graph.
-To illustrate, the blocks corresponding to the constructions using negation (not), the disjunction (or), and the universal quantor $(\forall)$ are shown below:
+To illustrate, the blocks corresponding to the constructions using negation (not), the disjunction (or), and the universal quantor (\forall) are shown below: